CleverCloud/documentation/content/doc/addons/keycloak.md

 type: docs
 ---

-Keycloak is an open-source identity and access management (IAM) solution that gives you powerful features to secure applications and services.
-Based on Clever Cloud services, the Keycloak add-on takes advantage of all Clever Cloud features such as monitoring, scalability, high level of SLA, and simplicity.
+Keycloak is an open-source identity and access management (IAM) solution that offers powerful authentication features for services and secure applications.
+Thanks to this add-on, you can deploy Keycloak in your organization in just one click.
+And it obviously leverages all Clever Cloud features such as monitoring, scalability, high availability SLA, etc.
-We have thought of the Keycloak add-on as the most convenient and ready-to-use for the most classic needs.
+To fit the most common needs, the Keycloak add-on comes with batteries included : sensible defaults, realms import/export for easy migration, Clever Cloud SSO, Keycloak Metrics, default theme, etc.
-To build the best product, we work with [*Please Open-it*](https://please-open.it/).
-They have been recognized experts in authentication and Keycloak solutions for years.
-Together, we built the most efficient and straightforward Keycloak service.
+We have partnered with [*Please Open-it*](https://please-open.it/) to offer the most efficient and straightforward Keycloak service.
+They have been recognized experts for years and are a go-to reference for advanced deployments and consulting.

 ## Technical preview.
 What does that mean?